 Characteristic Conclusion

 Size ±1.09 acres

 Shape Irregular

 Topography Generally level

 Utilities All available

 Visibility Good

 Flood Plain Zone X

 Soil Conditions Assumed adequate.
 We were not provided with a soil

-Environmental/Easements report for the subject properties.
-None that adversely affects the subject site.
-A utility easement totaling 23,869 sq.ft. will be conveyed on the subject site.
+report for the subject properties.

+Environmental/Easements None that adversely affects the subject site.
+A utility

-Physically Possible Uses One single-family detached dwelling unit per lot and Apartment units.
-The subject property does not currently have adequate size and shape to be developed independently.
-However, it is being assembled as part of a multifamily development along with several adjacent parcels under common ownership.
-The subject parcel of 4,975 sq.ft., which is currently zoned R-20, will be developed and assembled as part of the larger adjacent R-APT zoned parcels.
+easement totaling 23,869 sq.ft. will be conveyed on

+the subject site.

+Physically Possible Uses There will be a conveyance restriction that prohibits

+development on the subject and does not allow for

+the transfer of development rights from the subject

+to any other parcels.